hragbalian/terraset/README.rst

 Terraset
 ========

+Terraset will help you manage your Superset resources (e.g. charts and dashboards) through code.
+It's API is inspired by Terraform.

 Usage
 --------

-Terraset will manage your superset charts and dashboard (future: other Superset resources) through code.
-In it's usage, it is inspired by Terraform.

-Terraset looks within specified folders for chart and dashboard information, appropriately named `charts` and `dashboards`.
-You can put these folders anywhere (e.g. a /tmp/charts, /tmp/dashboards ) but typically you will want to use terraset as part of a CI deployment so these folders will be in a repository.
+Terraset looks within specified folders for chart and dashboard information, named `charts` and `dashboards`.
+You can put these folders anywhere (e.g. a /tmp/charts, /tmp/dashboards ) but typically you will want to use Terraset as part of a CI deployment so these folders will be in a repository.

 Configuration